 Keeping the depth on your pond can be difficult as most of our eastern Kansas water bodies are extremely susceptible to sedimentation.
 It’s important to keep an eye on the water flowing into your pond and working to pull the sediment out of the water using grass buffers and other methods to prevent your pond from filling in.

 Keeping the water moving through either a current or a bubbler is beneficial for many reasons.
 Dissolved oxygen in the water is what fish need to be able to respire.
-It is also what keeps the environment from becoming purely anaerobic.
-When a pond is stagnant and anaerobic is when that funky smell comes into play.
+It’s also what keeps the environment from becoming a purely anaerobic environment.
+When a pond becomes stagnant and anaerobic is when that funky smell comes into play.
 A stagnant and non-moving water body is also great habitat for mosquitoes.
 Keeping the water moving and healthy will prevent a mosquito population from getting out of control.

 Dissolved oxygen also plays a role in the life cycle of nutrients in the pond, which brings us to our final consideration.